binaryslav/linux-cheat-notes/linux-notes.md

 *

-df -h - отображает информацию о смонтированных разделах с отображением общего, доступного и используемого пространства
+df -h - displays information about mounted partitions and all, used and available space on them

 df -m - show all disk space (display in Mb)